 The easier it is to put up and down, the better.
 You don't want to be struggling when you're sleep-deprived and have a tired, crying baby on your hands.

 Not too heavy

 Despite "porta" being in the name, many portacots are still quite heavy, with some clocking in at over 14kg.
 Make sure you are able to lift and carry it comfortably.

 Check what size it is when it's packed down.
 You'll want to store it away until your next adventure so choose one that'll fit the bill (or, more to the point, your cupboard).

 A 2010 version of the standard has been created, but it is yet to be made mandatory.
 The most important addition to the new standard is a test that observes for adequate breathable zones (in case the baby manages to roll face-first against the edge).
 CHOICE believes this is an important consideration, so we have included a breathability assessment in our test.
 This mainly involves checking that every wall of the cot is made from a mesh material that allows for air flow.
-CHOICE would like to see portable cots comply with the full voluntary standard, in particular the 2010 version which makes reference to breathability of materials.
+CHOICE would like to see portable cots comply with the full voluntary 2010 standard, which makes reference to breathability of materials.